 The compensation program for our named executive officers is designed to provide competitive pay opportunities while aligning the incentive compensation realized by our named executive officers with the interests of our shareholders by linking pay with company and stock performance.
+The Compensation Committee regularly reviews the alignment of the Company's performance with its compensation to named executive officers and, from time to time, engages its independent compensation consultant to provide reports comparing such alignment to that of its peers.

-In fiscal 2018, the Committee approved the following four types of incentive compensation opportunities for our named executive officers, which are intended to align their pay with Company and individual performance:
+In fiscal 2019, the Committee approved the following four types of incentive compensation opportunities for our named executive officers, which are intended to align their pay with Company and individual performance:

-- · cash award opportunities under the short-term incentive compensation plan based on the Company's operating income margin for fiscal 2018 and strategic objectives set for each named executive officer for fiscal 2018; - · restricted shares which vest in equal installments over three years; - · performance stock units that will be earned based on the Company's average return on invested capital, or ROIC, for fiscal years 2018 through 2020; and - performance stock units that will be earned based on the Company's total shareholder return, or TSR, relative to companies in the established 2018 peer group, for fiscal years 2018 through 2020.
+- cash award opportunities under the short-term incentive compensation plan based on the Company's operating income margin for fiscal 2019 and strategic objectives set for each named executive officer for fiscal 2019; - restricted shares that vest in equal installments over three years; - performance stock units ("PSUs") that will be earned based on the Company's average return on invested capital, or ROIC, for fiscal years 2019 through 2021; and - PSUs that will be earned based on the Company's total shareholder return, or TSR, relative to companies in the established 2019 peer group, for fiscal years 2019 through 2021.

-The incentive compensation realized by our named executive officers related to fiscal year 2018 consisted of:
+The incentive compensation realized by our named executive officers related to fiscal year 2019 consisted of:

-- · cash awards earned and paid based on fiscal 2018 operating income margin and achievement of strategic objectives set for each named executive officer for fiscal 2018; - the vesting in 2018 of a portion of the restricted shares granted in fiscal years 2015, 2016 and 2017; - · performance shares granted in fiscal 2016 that were earned based on the Company's average ROIC for fiscal years 2016 through 2018; and - · performance shares granted in fiscal 2016 that were earned based on the Company's TSR performance, relative to companies in the established peer group, for fiscal years 2016 through 2018.
+- cash awards earned and paid based on fiscal 2019 operating income margin and achievement of strategic objectives set for each named executive officer for fiscal 2019; - the vesting in 2019 of a portion of the restricted shares granted in fiscal years 2016, 2017 and 2018; - PSUs granted in fiscal 2017 that were earned based on the Company's average ROIC for fiscal years 2017 through 2019; and - PSUs granted in fiscal 2017 that were earned based on the Company's TSR performance, relative to companies in the established peer group, for fiscal years 2017 through 2019.

-During fiscal 2018, the Committee engaged Pay Governance, LLC ("Pay Governance"), its compensation consultant, to assess whether pay and performance were aligned for our Chief Executive Officer over the past four fiscal years 2014-2017.
+During fiscal 2019, the Committee engaged Pay Governance, LLC ("Pay Governance"), its compensation consultant, to assess whether pay and performance were aligned for our Chief Executive Officer over the past five fiscal years 2014-2018.
 The assessment considered Mr. Doar's annual incentive payment and realizable total compensation, as well as Hurco's key performance metrics, relative to those of our peer group.
-The result of the assessment indicated that Mr. Doar's four-year aggregate annual incentives and four-year aggregate realizable compensation was positioned at the 79th percentile and 60th percentile, respectively, of our peer group, which was strongly aligned with Hurco's composite performance over the same period, which ranked at the 72nd percentile.
+The result of the assessment indicated that Mr. Doar's five-year aggregate annual incentives and five-year aggregate realizable compensation was positioned at the 78th percentile and 55th percentile, respectively, of our peer group, which was strongly aligned with Hurco's composite performance over the same period, which ranked at the 70th percentile.

-See "Compensation Decisions for Fiscal 2018" for further information.
+See "Compensation Decisions for Fiscal 2019" for further information.

-Consideration of 2017 and 2018 Say-on-Pay Votes
+Consideration of 2018 and 2019 Say-on-Pay Votes

-Based on the strong level of shareholder support for the say-on-pay votes in 2017 and 2018, the Committee determined to maintain a similar executive compensation program for fiscal year 2019.
+Based on the strong level of shareholder support for the say-on-pay votes in 2018 and 2019, the Committee determined to maintain a similar executive compensation program for fiscal year 2020.